Photo of Haseeb Shah

 H. Shah, J. Villmow, A. Ulges, U. Schwanecke, F. Shafait

-We propose an extension that enables any existing Knowledge Graph Completion model to predict facts about the open-world entities.
-This approach is more robust, more portable and has better performance than the published state of the art on most datasets.
+We propose an extension that enables any existing knowledge graph completion model to predict facts about open-world entities.
+This approach is more robust, more portable, and has better performance than the published state of the art on most datasets.
 We also released a new dataset that overcomes the shortcomings of previous ones.

 Relation Specific Transformations for Open World Knowledge Graph Completion